 In 2003, the District became a cooperating technical partner with FEMA to provide leadership to update existing flood insurance studies in the District.
 Updates have been completed for the West Branch Papillion Creek in Douglas and Sarpy Counties, as well as Washington and Dakota Counties.
-Currently, the Papillion Creek Watershed is under re-study, the actual publication date for DFIRM maps has not been set.
+Currently, the Papillion Creek Watershed is under re-study, the actual publication date for the new Flood Insurance Rate Maps (FIRMs) is scheduled for 2024.